AuroraCrimsonRose/Valkyrie-Solutions/CONTRIBUTING.md

 ### **Submitting Changes**

 We welcome contributions from the community!
-If you'd like to contribute to [Your Project Name], please follow these steps:
+If you'd like to contribute to Valkyrie Solutions, please follow these steps:

 1. Fork the repository to your GitHub account.
 2. Create a new branch for your changes.